 During my time in Meghalaya, I ate a lot of dishes by the Khasis, a Mongoloid tribe that, along with the Jaintia and Garos, make up much of the state’s population.
 Meghalayan cuisine is largely made up of spicy, flavorful meat and fish dishes with rice.
 Pork, which is a rarity in other parts of India, takes center stage here, and beef is also a popular menu item.

 To say I was blown away by the sensational flavors of Meghalaya is an understatement.
 I only spent four days there, but during that time, there were several instances where I ate some of the best food of my life.
 I found mouthwatering dishes everywhere from the capital city of Shillong to tiny stalls in blink-and-you’ll-miss-them town and villages.
 This amazing cuisine deserves more of a spotlight, which is why I want to share it with you today.
-These are the 12 Meghalayan dishes you must eat in Meghalaya, India.
+These are the 12 famous foods of meghalaya you must eat.

 The city of Shillong is the capital of Meghalaya and the state’s largest city.
 As such, it has some of the best variety of foods to try in the state.
 Whether you head over to Iewduh Market for a sit-down meal or grab something on the go at Police Bazaar, there really are no bad choices here.
 Here are some of my favorite Meghalayan dishes you must eat in Shillong, India.